pymc-devs/pytensor/doc/extending/op.rst

    normal behaviour to adopt a different one when run under that mode.
 If your :class:`Op` doesn't have any problems, don't implement this.

-If you want your :class:`Op` to work with :func:`aesara.gradient.grad` you also need to implement the functions described below.
+If you want your :class:`Op` to work with :func:`pytensor.gradient.grad` you also need to implement the functions described below.

 Gradient
 ========

-These are the function required to work with :func:`aesara.gradient.grad`.
+These are the function required to work with :func:`pytensor.gradient.grad`.

 .. function:: grad(inputs, output_gradients)

   If the :class:`Op` being defined is differentiable, its gradient may be specified symbolically in this method.
-Both ``inputs`` and ``output_gradients`` are lists of symbolic Aesara :class:`Variable`\s and those must be operated on using Aesara's symbolic language.
+Both ``inputs`` and ``output_gradients`` are lists of symbolic Pytensor :class:`Variable`\s and those must be operated on using Pytensor's symbolic language.
 The :meth:`Op.grad` method must return a list containing one :class:`Variable` for each input.
 Each returned :class:`Variable` represents the gradient with respect to that input computed based on the symbolic gradients with respect